x-m-el/ember-data-table/README.md

   derived and no icon is shown.
 The link by default receives the `id` of the item but this is configurable using the `@linksModelProperty` attribute (see below).
-- `@customHeaders` :: List of attributes for which a custom header will be rendered through the `:data-header` named block.
+- `@customHeaders` :: List or space-separated string of attributes for which a custom header will be rendered through the `:data-header` named block.
 Each of the attributes mentioned here won't render the default header but will instead dispatch to the named block.
 Check which attribute is being